ajuna-network/sage-playground/tutorial/game_dev/docs/4_eat_transition.md

         }
    ```

-4. Ensure in add the EatTransition:
+6. Ensure this is added along with the EatTransition:

    ```csharp
     private static IEnumerable<(GameIdentifier, GameRule[], ITransitioFee?, TransitionFunction<GameRule>)> GetRulesAndTranstionSets()